FelixAugenstein/cloud-pak-for-data-tutorial-part-iv/README.md

 [Part II - build and evaluate machine learning models by using the AutoAI](https://github.com/FelixAugenstein/digital-tech-tutorial-watson-studio-part-ii/)<br>

- Navigate to your Deployment and then go to the settings column, where you can find the Space ID.
+ Navigate to your Deployment there you can find the Space GUID.

 ![Space ID 4](readme_images/4_space_id.png)